Ready to save? Here are the best deals of Prime Day 2022

 Instant Pot Vortex Air Fryer: 33% off

-Healthy, oil-free cooking is simple with this Instant Pot Air Fryer four preset programs, including air fry, broil, bake and reheat.
+Healthy, oil-free cooking is simple with this Instant Pot Air Fryer’s four preset programs: air fry, broil, bake and reheat.
 Whether you’re upgrading or getting your first air fryer, it’s a worthwhile investment.

 This high-end espresso machine has an intuitive display with preset programs for cappuccino, latte macchiato and Americano.
 It has a built-in grinder and frother, not to mention its footprint is much smaller than comparable espresso machines.